TheHimanshuBairwa/Cat-or-Dog-Prediction-Using-CNN/README.md

 Part-3: Training the CNN:
-In this part we are training using 'adam' optimizer , loss function 'binary cross entropy' , and for measuring performance we are using "Accuracy metric". we are performing 25 epochs because data set is too large and after training the Accuracy is around 80%.
+In this part we are training using 'adam' optimizer , loss function 'binary cross entropy' , and for measuring performance we are using "Accuracy metric".
+We are performing 25 epochs because data set is too large and after training the Accuracy is around 80%.

 Part-4: Making single prediction: